pyca/cryptography/docs/hazmat/primitives/interfaces.rst

     .. method:: copy()

-        :return: A :class:`~cryptography.hazmat.primitives.interfaces.MACContext`
+        :return: A
+            :class:`~cryptography.hazmat.primitives.interfaces.MACContext` that
-            that is a copy of the current context.
+            is a copy of the current context.

-    .. method:: verify()
+    .. method:: verify(signature)

         :param signature bytes: The signature to verify.